hackarias/conference-center/README.md

 #### getSessionsByDate
 `getSessionsByDate` returns all sessions for a conference on a given date.
 If participants are only able to attend a conference on a specific date, one would want to filter by date to see what options there are.

-#### getSpeakers
+#### getConferencesWithOpenSlots"
-`getSpeakers` returns all the speakers for the given conference.
-This gives an overview of who is going to speaking at the conference.
+`getConferencesWithOpenSlots` returns all the conferences with seats still available.
+This way the user easier knows which conference to register for.

 ## Solve the following query related problem
 > Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?